nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.4.1.1 Adding a question: `question add`

-Adds a new question to the student.
+If a student asks you a difficult question, you can record it in **Reeve** and find the answer to it after the lesson.

 Format: `question add STUDENT_INDEX t/QUESTION_TEXT`